FischermanCH/net-alarm/README.md

     - if not exist, automatic creation of net-alarm/data/arp_data.csv
     - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file,
         - compare and import if needed to net-alarm/data/arp_data.csv
-    - Present result in sortable table
+    - present result in sortable table
 - CSS file generation to support themes in the future ;-)

 ---